Federated Learning for Short-term Residential Load Forecasting

+Although the FL approaches (FL and FL+HC) do occasionally produce a slightly better model than the centralised training scenario, the mean RMSE across all datasets shows that on average FL performance is degraded compared to centralised learning, consistent with the findings of most previous FL literature.

 Although the base models trained with FL and FL+HC show a higher RMSE than those trained with fully private localised learning, we now show how the situation can be improved if we treat FL or FL+HC as a pre-training task to be followed by further fine-tuning on the local clients in isolation.
 In the FL $\rightarrow$ LFT approach, we use each joint model trained under FL on each of the 6 datasets and perform a small amount of further training per client to produced highly specialised models.
 The trained parameters of the base models serve as a good initialisation point for rapid training on the clients which often converge within just a few epochs of fine-tuning.
 These personalised models exhibit a lower RMSE than the other approaches across all datasets.
 On average FL $\rightarrow$ LFT produces models with a 4.5\% lower RMSE than localised training with the best model performing 4.9\% better than the best localised model.
 In FL+HC $\rightarrow$ LFT approach, clients initialise their personalised models from the specialised model trained within the cluster each client belongs to.
 This approach produces similarly performing models (4.5\% better than the average and best localised model).
 These personalisation approaches clearly show that local models can benefit by learning from the energy demand patterns of other users.
 FL allows for energy consumers to contribute to the shared learning task whilst retaining the privacy of their raw consumption data prior to privately fine-tuning their own models to produce more accurate forecasts.